 Hepatitis C is a contagious viral disease that may damage your liver.
 It’s caused by the hepatitis C virus (HCV).
-This disease has several genotypes, or genetic variations.
+This disease has several genotypes, also called strains, each with a specific genetic variation.
 Some genotypes are easier to manage than others.

-Hepatitis C genotype 3 is harder to contract than other genotypes, but it’s also harder to treat.
+In the United States, hepatitis C genotype 3 is less commonly contracted than genotype 1, but genotype 3 is also harder to treat.
 Read on to discover what it means to have genotype 3 and how it’s treated.

-According to the Centers for Disease Control and Prevention (CDC), at least seven HCV genotypes have been identified.
-Each genotype has its own subtypes — more than 67.
+According to the Centers for Disease Control and Prevention (CDC), currently seven HCV genotypes have been identified.
+Each genotype has its own subtypes — totaling more than 67 overall.

 Because each genotype may be treated with different medications for different durations, it’s important to identify which genotype a person has.
-Genotypes don’t change.
-Although in rare cases, someone may be infected with more than one type of the virus at once.
+The genotype of the infecting virus doesn’t change.
+Although in rare cases, someone may be infected with more than one genotype of the virus at once.

-Approximately 22 to 30 percent of people with HCV infections have genotype 3.
-The clinical research on therapies for this genotype have so far trailed behind research for other genotypes.
+Approximately 22 to 30 percent of all people with HCV infections have genotype 3.
+The clinical research on therapies for this genotype had trailed behind research and treatment effectiveness for other genotypes in the past.
 However, this gap is now believed to be closing.

-Research into better treatments is important as there’s evidence to suggest that people with this genotype experience a faster progression of fibrosis.
+Research into better treatments is important as there’s evidence to suggest that people with this genotype experience a faster progression of liver fibrosis and cirrhosis.
 This means that your liver tissue may thicken and scar faster than that of someone with a different genotype.

-People with genotype 3 may also have a higher risk of severe steatosis, or fat accumulation in the liver.
-This may cause your liver to swell and worsen scarring.
+People with genotype 3 may have a higher risk of severe steatosis, which is fat accumulation in the liver.
+This could cause your liver to swell with inflammation and worsen scarring.
 This can also contribute to your risk of liver failure.

 With the HCV infection, it’s important to know which genotype a person has.
 This will allow a healthcare provider to give the best care by creating a treatment plan specific to the type of HCV.